Use Self-Scheduling to book a primary care appointment online

 • Learn about screenings.
 Your primary care doctor can recommend appropriate cancer screenings based on your age, personal risk and family history.

-According to the American Cancer Society, certain risk factors can raise your chances for developing thyroid cancer.
-These include:
+According to the American Cancer Society, certain risk factors can raise your chances of developing thyroid cancer.
+These risk factors include:

 • Radiation exposure: Being exposed to high amounts of radiation from medical treatments or events such as power plant accidents increases your risk for developing thyroid cancer.